Bangladesh: Gang violence in Rohingya refugee camps prompt fear | DW | 26.10.2021

 But in June, Bangladesh Prime Minister Sheikh Hasina said Rohingyas were increasingly "posing a huge security threat to Bangladesh as well as the region."

-He thinks at least three armed Rohingya criminal gangs have been fighting over gaining control of the camps in Bangladesh.
+He thinks at least three armed Rohingya criminal gangs are currently fighting for control of the camps in Bangladesh.

 "Although the conflicts have been taking place inside the camps so far, it could spread outside in the future," Khan told DW.